-When I first contemplated getting solar electricity, I imagined my life in three, simple, cartoon frames: solar panels in the first, an electric cord in the second, and a bright lightbulb at night in the third.
+When I was first dreaming of solar electricity, I imagined my life in three, simple, cartoon frames: solar panels in the first, an electric cord in the second, and a bright lightbulb at night in the third.

 In any case, my mind wasn’t really on solar.
 It was dreaming of a front loading washer with king-size-comforter capacity brightening loads of linens, and outside in my yard, a chipper making mulch.

 Then my electricity, heat and phone were shut off.
 I had thought the bill would be $189, but it was $298.
 I had only $200 in the bank.
 I asked for two days to transfer in the rest.
 At the time I had the lovely reality of money to transfer.

 The young fellow who had power over my power, said no. It had to be all of it, then and there.
 With that, he shut off my power.
 They shut off my heat and lights with no warning ~ Read more.